ToastCoder/cvect/README.md

     return 0;
 }
 ```
-4. Use any function with the object using dot operator
+4. Use any function with the object using . (dot) operator

 ```cpp